12954 - Biostatistics Modulübersicht

 Part "Descriptive statistic"

-The use of descriptive statistics allows to understand quantitative insights across a large data set.
-Students will learn about:
+The application of descriptive statistics allows to gain quantitative insights into large data sets.
+Students learn about:

 Part "Univariate analysis"

-The student will have substantial theoretical knowledge of basic statistical analyses and associated inference and evaluation methods.
-Students will learn about:
+Students will gain substantial theoretical knowledge of basic statistical analyses and associated inference and evaluation methods.
+Students learn about:

 • Correlation and regression analysis